tbrown/adventures/_posts/1915-05-01-dani-meadow-mouse.markdown

 dressing the scratch on her leg made by the claws of old Granny Fox.

-<h2 id="ch1"><a href="#ch1"><span>I</span> Dani Meadow Mouse Is Worried</a></h2>

-CHAPTER VII

-_Old Granny Fox Tries a New Plan_
+<h2 id="ch7"><a href="#ch7"><span>VII</span> Old Granny Fox Tries a New Plan</a></h2>

 Old Granny Fox kept thinking about Dani Meadow Mouse.
-She knew that he was fat, and it made her mouth water every time she thought of him.
-She made up her mind that she must and would have him.
-She knew that Dani had been very, very much frightened when she and Reddy Fox had tried so hard to catch him by plunging down through the snow into her little tunnels after him, and she felt pretty sure that he wouldn't go far away from the old fence-post, in the hollow of which he was snug and safe.
+She knew that she was fat, and it made her mouth water every time she thought of her.
+She made up her mind that she must and would have her.
+She knew that Dani had been very, very much frightened when she and Reddy Fox had tried so hard to catch her by plunging down through the snow into her little tunnels after her, and she felt pretty sure that she wouldn't go far away from the old fence-post, in the hollow of which she was snug and safe.

 Old Granny Fox is very smart.
 "Dani Meadow Mouse won't put her nose out of that old fence-post for a day or two.
-Then he'll get tired of staying inside all the time, and he'll peep out of one of her little round doorways to see if the way is clear.
-If she doesn't see any danger, he'll come out and run around on top of the snow to get some of the seeds in the tops of the tall grasses that stick out through the snow.
-If nothing frightens him, he'll keep going, a little farther and a little farther from that old fence-post.
+Then she'll get tired of staying inside all the time, and she'll peep out of one of her little round doorways to see if the way is clear.
+If she doesn't see any danger, she'll come out and run around on top of the snow to get some of the seeds in the tops of the tall grasses that stick out through the snow.
+If nothing frightens her, she'll keep going, a little farther and a little farther from that old fence-post.
 I must see to it that Dani Meadow Mouse isn't frightened for a few days."
 So said old Granny Fox to herself, as she lay under a hemlock tree, studying how she could best get the next meal.

-Then she called Reddy Fox to her and forbade him to go down on the meadows until she should tell him she might.
-Reddy grumbled and mumbled and didn't see why she shouldn't go where she pleased, but he didn't dare disobey.
-You see she had a sore foot. she had hurt it on a wire barb when she was plunging through the snow after Dani Meadow Mouse, and now she had to run on three legs.
-That meant that she must depend upon Granny Fox to help him get enough to eat.
+Then she called Reddy Fox to her and forbade him to go down on the meadows until she should tell him he might.
+Reddy grumbled and mumbled and didn't see why he shouldn't go where he pleased, but he didn't dare disobey.
+You see he had a sore foot.
+He had hurt it on a wire barb when he was plunging through the snow after Dani Meadow Mouse, and now he had to run on three legs.
+That meant that he must depend upon Granny Fox to help him get enough to eat.
 So Reddy didn't dare to disobey.

 It all came out just as Granny Fox had thought it would.
 Dani Meadow Mouse _did_ get tired of staying in the old fence-post.
-He _did_ peep out first, and then she _did_ run a little way on the snow, and then a little farther and a little farther.
+She _did_ peep out first, and then she _did_ run a little way on the snow, and then a little farther and a little farther.
 But all the time she took great care not to get more than a jump or two from one of her little round doorways leading down to her tunnels under the snow.

-Hidden on the edge of the Green Forest, Granny Fox watched him.
+Hidden on the edge of the Green Forest, Granny Fox watched her.
 She looked up at the sky, and she knew that it was going to snow again.
 "That's good," said she.
 "Tomorrow morning I'll have fat Meadow Mouse for breakfast," and she smiled a hungry smile.